 Skip to content

-The Transit Fresh Look is an effort for communities and agencies to coalesce behind a desired and feasible transit future for Southwest Salt Lake County and Northwest Utah County.
+The Transit Fresh Look is an effort for communities and agencies to coalesce behind a desired and feasible transit future for southwestern Salt Lake County and northwestern Utah County.

 The effort is utilizing a process that is distinct from previous efforts.
 We’re going beyond the traditional criteria analyzed in transit studies and asking the question, what would it take?
 Is there political will we can gather, are there land use levers we can modify.
 We’re looking at various funding mechanisms besides just federal funding.